kmjamsheed0/force_sell_products/README.txt

 1. Upload the plugin files to the `/wp-content/plugins/jkm-force-sells` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Configure the settings under WooCommerce -> Settings -> Force Sell.
+3. Configure the settings under Products -> Force Sell Settings.

 == Frequently Asked Questions ==

 = How do I configure the display settings? =
-You can configure the display settings by navigating to WooCommerce -> Settings -> Force Sell.
+You can configure the display settings by navigating to Products -> Force Sell Settings.
 Here, you can choose the display style, position, and image options.

 = Can I add both optional and mandatory add-ons to a product? = Yes, the plugin allows you to add both optional and mandatory add-ons to a main product.
 Mandatory add-ons will always sync with the main product’s quantity.